‘People of assassinated general’s home province will pay $3mn bounty to anyone who kills Trump’ says Iranian MP

 MP Ahmad Hamzeh (Credit: ISNA).

 “On behalf of the people of Kerman province, we will pay a $3 million reward in cash to whoever kills Trump,” Hamzeh reportedly said.
 He warned Trump that Soleimani as a "martyr" has now become "more dangerous".
+Hamzeh, a little-known member of parliament, represents Kahnouj county near the southeastern city of Kerman, the hometown and final resting place of Soleimani.

 A US envoy on January 21 called the lawmaker's offer of a $3mn reward to anyone who killed Trump "ridiculous" and said it pointed to the "terrorist underpinnings" of the Iranian government, Reuters reported.